How to Train a Puppy to Walk on a Lead

 Teaching your puppy to walk on a lead is essential.
 Although most dogs come to love going for a walk, they can find being attached to a collar and lead daunting at first.
 With a lot of patience and the right approach you will have your pup walking on the lead like a pro in no time.

-Now you can start to pick up the lead and train him to walk alongside you.
+Now you can start to pick up the lead and train your puppy to walk alongside you.
 Some dogs may just start trotting happily alongside you, but others can be more challenging.
-The two main problems that you are likely to encounter are:

 This is a common response initially, especially if your puppy is in a new and potentially scary place.
 Overcome it by getting down on your his level and enticing him to move forwards with a treat or favourite toy.
 As he moves forwards give him lots of praise.
 Be patient with him and in time you will find that he becomes more confident about walking with you.

 What to do if Your Puppy Pulls on Lead